PixmaNts/SatisFlow/.kilocode/rules/memory-bank/brief.md

-# Satifslow brief
+# Satisflow Brief

+**Last Updated**: 2025-10-27

-Satisflow is a production tracker for player of the game satisfactory.
+Satisflow is a production tracker for players of the game Satisfactory.

 The purpose is to create a memory for the player of what is extracted (raw-input), what is produced (production line) and where (factory) and how items are exanged between facotry (logitics)